bluurryy/cargo-insert-docs/README.md

   Using `cargo-insert-docs` you can also use code sections with `should_panic` and `compile_fail` annotations and [hidden lines](https://doc.rust-lang.org/rustdoc/write-documentation/documentation-tests.html#hiding-portions-of-the-example) with it still rendering nice in the readme.

   Furthermore the readme might include things like a header, badges, license that you wouldn't want to include in the crate documentation.

+## Known Issues

+- **Can't resolve links to certain items in foreign crates:**

+  Due to limitations of the rustdoc json format, `cargo-insert-docs` currently can't resolve the following items in foreign crates:
+  - methods
+  - enum variants
+  - associated types
+  - associated constants
+- **Can't resolve rescursive imports and some cases of glob imports:**

+  The rustdoc json output currently doesn't give us information what imports resolve to.
+  Resolving imports can be very complicated with cycles, shadowing, renaming and visibility, (see [rustdoc-types#51](https://github.com/rust-lang/rustdoc-types/issues/51) and [rust#111338](https://github.com/rust-lang/rust/issues/111338)).
+I have no plans of re-implementing name resolution myself and hope it becomes part of the json format at some point.

 ## Acknowledgements